Here’s our quick-reference garden glossary containing all the terms you need to know when growing tomatoes.

 Alkaline Soil: Soil with a pH between 7.0 and 14.
 To lower soil pH add sulfur.

 Beneficial Insects: Insects that eat or lay their eggs in other insects thereby controlling them.
 Used in this country since the late 1880′s they are the best known form of biological control.
+Learn more about beneficial insects here.

 Biological Pest Control: Using living organisms such as beneficial insects or parasites to destroy garden pests.